EB-2/EB-3 Employment-Based Green Card: Timeline for Nigerians ₦2,135,172

 Frequently Asked Questions

-How much does the EB-2/EB-3 Employment-Based Green Card cost for Nigerians moving to United States?
+- How much does the EB-2/EB-3 Employment-Based Green Card cost for Nigerians moving to United States?

-Total government fees for the EB-2/EB-3 Employment-Based Green Card are ₦2,111,869 (about $1,548).
-This includes the visa application fee, health surcharge, language test, and credential evaluation where applicable.
+- Total government fees for the EB-2/EB-3 Employment-Based Green Card are ₦2,135,172 (about $1,548).
+This covers the visa application fee, credential evaluation of ₦348,966, and any other applicable government charges.

-How long does EB-2/EB-3 Employment-Based Green Card processing take from Nigeria?
+- How long does EB-2/EB-3 Employment-Based Green Card processing take from Nigeria?

-Processing time for the EB-2/EB-3 Employment-Based Green Card for Nigerian applicants is 12–36 months (PERM labor certification: 6–18 months + I-140 petition: 6–12 months + consular processing: 3–6 months).
+- Processing time for the EB-2/EB-3 Employment-Based Green Card is 12–36 months (PERM labor certification: 6–18 months + I-140 petition: 6–12 months + consular processing: 3–6 months).
+Apply from the United States High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

 Sibling variants of this visa route and other ways into United States.